jgcfyidev/jgcfyi/content/1-Relationship.md

 They are uniquely persistent in their effect on culture from generation to generation, more [enduring](https://en.wikipedia.org/wiki/History_of_Istanbul) even than the organizational structures that manage them.
-We must, then, take great care in stewarding how our places change.
 The consequences of poor caretaking are painfully clear in almost every American city today as the same institutions that [gutted downtowns](https://www.vox.com/2015/5/14/8605917/highways-interstate-cities-history)